Xecades/Notes/docs/cs/lc/introduction.md

 ## Conditional expression

-I'd like to mention that conditional expressions like `if` are nothing more than functions.
+Note that conditional expressions like `if` or `while` are nothing more than functions.
 We can define our own $\mathbf{if}$ function in lambda calculus:

 $$
 \begin{aligned}